harfbuzz/harfbuzz/CONFIG.md

 `HB_TINY` does *not* mean that the resulting library won't work with CFF fonts.
 The library can shape valid CFF fonts just fine, with or without this option.
-This option disables (among other things) the code to calculate glyph extents for CFF fonts, which many clients might not need.
+This option disables (among other things) the code to calculate glyph extents for CFF fonts or draw them, which many clients might not need.